jrandersen/react-todo-list/README.md

 ![image](readme/todolist.png)

-This example has deon some rounds, I dont know who to credit, but I have found example [here](https://github.com/raminhuk/react-todo-list) and [here](https://github.com/erfjs/Todo-list) to one with Supabase [here](https://github.com/voidranjer/supabase-todo)
+This example has done some rounds, I dont know who to credit, but I have found examples [here](https://github.com/raminhuk/react-todo-list) and [here](https://github.com/erfjs/Todo-list) and one updated with Supabase [here](https://github.com/voidranjer/supabase-todo)

 ## 🚀 Getting Started